 \section{Introduction}

-Recently developed ``Frequency-time-hybrid'' (FTH) Fourier-transform-based methods~\cite{abl,ablII} offer accurate and efficient numerical techniques for solving exterior time-domain wave scattering problems; corresponding interior problems can be tackled by such approaches as well~\cite{bruno2024multiple}.
+Recently developed ``Frequency-Time Hybrid'' (FTH) Fourier-transform-based methods~\cite{abl,ablII} offer accurate and efficient numerical techniques for solving exterior time-domain wave scattering problems; corresponding interior problems can be tackled by such approaches as well~\cite{bruno2024multiple,pan2025multi}.
 These algorithms solve the associated Helmholtz problems at a discrete set of frequencies---typically using layer potential formulations---combined with specialized techniques such as ``windowing-and-recentering'' and high-frequency integration, enabling effective reconstruction of the time-domain solution via inverse Fourier transformation.
-This approach offers several advantages: it produces dispersion-free solutions, enables straightforward parallelization in both space and time, and can efficiently accommodate incident fields that persist indefinitely.
+This approach offers several advantages: it produces essentially dispersion-free solutions, it enables straightforward parallelization in both space and time, and it can efficiently accommodate incident fields that persist indefinitely.
 However, the performance of these methods is severely impacted by the presence of trapping geometries.
 In such cases, the Helmholtz solution exhibits nearly real complex resonances (poles), which cause extremely slow convergence in the numerical evaluation of the inverse Fourier transform.
 This work addresses that challenge through a frequency-domain singularity subtraction technique that regularizes the integrand and naturally transitions to a large-time asymptotic expansion expressed in terms of the complex resonances.
-These resonances and their residues are evaluated efficiently using only real-frequency data, via a novel Incidence Excited (IE) adaptive algorithm that employs rational approximation in the frequency variable.
-The resulting overall FTH-SS (Singularity-Subtraction FTH) approach enables accurate and efficient time-domain scattering simulations, for arbitrarily long time, even for highly-trapping scattering structures.
+These resonances and their residues are evaluated efficiently using only real-frequency data, by employing a novel Incidence Excitation (IE) adaptive algorithm that relies on rational approximation in the frequency variable.
+The resulting overall FTH-SS (Singularity-Subtraction FTH) approach enables accurate and efficient time-domain scattering simulations, for arbitrarily long time, even for highly-trapping scattering structures.\looseness = -1